preethia828/preethi/README.md

 - 🤝 I’m looking for help with **Career Growth**

-- 👨‍💻 All of my projects are available at [https://portfolio-seven-mocha-64.vercel.app/](https://portfolio-seven-mocha-64.vercel.app/)

 - 💬 Ask me about **DSA, React JS, Node JS, Vue JS**

 - 📫 How to reach me **preethia231@gmail.com**